Datapack-Registry/specification/docs/documentation_format.md

 ```

 ### `@event`
-The `@event` annotation provides a way of describing that this function gets called by an advancement.
+Describing that this function gets called by an advancement.

 #### Syntax
 ```